-The second view for the space of research opportunities addresses researchers and designers specifically.
+The second view shown in Table 7.2 is for the space of research opportunities addresses researchers and designers specifically.
 The rows and columns are organized by information task, and whether the opportunities are related to human interaction, system modules that perform information tasks, or evaluation of interaction and modules.
-We have indicated which chapters present related material in the column headers.
+We have indicated which sections present related material in the column headers.
 Please note that this is a first attempt at categorization along these dimensions.
 There are opportunities that we have undoubtably missed here.